William Fitzwilliam, 4th Earl Fitzwilliam: Lord Lieutenant of Ireland (1794–1795)

 Beresford and other Irish supporters of Ascendancy were alarmed at Fitzwilliam's policies.
 Pitt wrote to Fitzwilliam on 9 February that Beresford's removal was never "to my recollection...hinted at even in the most distant manner...much less...without his consent" and that he should have discussed it at the meeting held on 15 November.
 Furthermore, Fitzwilliam's policies were "in contradiction to the ideas which I thought were fully understood among us. ...
 On most of these points I should have written to your lordship sooner but the state of public business has really not left me the time of doing so; and it is not without very deep regret that I feel myself under the necessity of interrupting your attention by considerations of this sort while there are so many others of a different nature which all our minds ought to be directed".
 On 14 February Fitzwilliam replied that it was to support national security that he made those appointments: the disaffection amongst Catholics was great and so a change in direction was needed to retain Ireland.
 His fears of Beresford's "power and influence" had been "too well founded: I found them incompatible with mine...and after the receipt of this, you will be prepared to decide between Mr Beresford and me and that the matter is come to this issue is well known here".
 Fitzwilliam asserted that he had already informed Pitt of his intention to remove Beresford and he had "made no objection, nor, indeed, any reply", which he took to mean the decision was at his discretion.
-If Pitt refused his advise, he should be recalled: "These are not times for the fate of the empire to be trifled with. ...
+If Pitt refused his advice, he should be recalled: "These are not times for the fate of the empire to be trifled with. ...
 I will deliver over the country in the best state I can to any person, who possesses more of your confidence".

 The Duke of Portland wrote to Fitzwilliam on 16 February, in a letter approved by the Cabinet, that the Bill would "produce such a change in the present constitution of the House of Commons as will overturn that, and with it the present ecclesiastical establishment".
 In his private covering letter of 18 February to this letter, he spoke of being "too much hurt and grieved" by Fitzwilliam's ultimatum and begged him to be patient.
 Two days after he sent the Cabinet's demand that they "inform you in the plainest and most direct terms that we rely upon your zeal and influence to take the most effectual means in your power to prevent any further proceeding being had on that Bill until his Majesty's pleasure shall be signified to you with regard to your future conduct respecting it".
 The next day the Cabinet met and the Duke of Portland advised that Fitzwilliam be recalled.
 He wrote to Fitzwilliam on 20 February that recalling him: